Odgers and McClelland Exchange Stores

 Inspired by a century of retail heritage, Odgers and McClelland stocks brands that stand the test of time and contemporary goods with traditional roots.
-Falcon and Romanian enamelware, Mason Cash mixing bowls, classic shaving supplies and gardening tools built to hand on to the next generation.
+Falcon and Romanian enamelware, Mason Cash mixing bowls, Redecker brush ware, classic shaving supplies and gardening tools built to hand on to the next generation.
 Their natural fibre and reusable housewares offer sustainable plastic alternatives for environmentally conscious consumers.

-The store, established by John Odgers and William McClelland, began trading in the early 1890s selling everything necessary for the surrounding farming community and acting as a gold and produce exchange.
+The store, established by John Odgers and William McClelland, began trading in the early 1890s, selling everything necessary for the surrounding farming community and acting as gold and produce exchange.
 The doors closed in the late 1970s until Duncan and Megan Trousdale reopened them in 1999, responding to people’s keen interest in the building and its history.

-The original packing case shelving, timber floorboards, tin lined walls and weatherboard facade are uniquely preserved and continue to serve customers from throughout Australia.
+The original packing case shelving, timber floorboards, tin-lined walls and weatherboard facade are uniquely preserved and continue to serve customers throughout Australia.

-You're sure to find something you need through the new online store or much-loved old store.
+You're sure to find something you need through the new online store or a much-loved old store.